 Puberty is a process of sexual maturation.
 A voice change is one of the secondary sexual characteristics adolescents develop.
 In boys, this happens between ages 12 and 16; in girls, between ages 10 and 14.

 The first sign of puberty in girls is breast development, while in boys it’s an increase in the size of the testicles.
-As this is happening, the voice also changes.
+As this is happening, the voice tends to change as well.

 “Before puberty, your larynx, or voice box, sits higher in the neck.
-As you go through these changes, it gets bigger and moves down lower,” explains Dr. Milstein.
+As you go through puberty, the larynx grows and moves down lower in the neck,” explains Dr. Milstein.
 “Your vocal folds (cords) also thicken and enlarge.”

 This change is more noticeable in boys.
-“They develop the typical jumping pitch, which can suddenly drop about an octave lower,” he says.
+“They develop the typical jumping pitch, and their voices can suddenly drop about an octave lower,” he says.

 Girls’ voices also change as they mature, but less dramatically.
-Their pitch drops only about three tones, notes Dr. Milstein.
+Their pitch drops only about three tones.

 This process may take up to a year.
 Usually, by age 17, the voice fully stabilizes.
 If a teen’s voice hasn’t changed by that time and other secondary sexual characteristics have not developed, hormonal issues may be at play.